ternaustralia/ontology_tern/README.md

 ## Source files

-Source files are maintained as RDF Turtle files and they are located in the [docs/](docs/) directory as files ending in `.ttl`.
+Source files are maintained as RDF Turtle files, and they are located in the [docs/](docs/) directory as files ending in `.ttl`.

 > Only edit the source files in TopBraid Composer.